 Summary

 As can be seen from the supplied analysis material the scope of work to be done is significant and requires custom solutions, developed specifically for the needs of the client’s business case.
 Considering the nature of supplied data files and in some cases its incompleteness, in other its inconsistencies, a custom software solution will have to be programmed to fulfill the importing and data cleaning duties.
 Furthermore, consultation with the client will have to be undertaken to resolve some of the issues - like the missing postcodes or faulty addresses contained within the files.
 Some of those problems ask for a systemic solution on the client’s side and would have to be addressed at the source, otherwise the timeframe of the project could extend dramatically and, what follows, the cost as well.
 It seems that in many cases the process could be streamlined if the supplied data files would be kept in better order.
-This is object of further consultation and at this stage the complete solution cannot be developed without proper assessment and engagement from the business owner
+This is object of further consultation and at this stage the complete solution cannot be developed without proper assessment and engagement from the business owner.